Analyst Coverage: Philip Howard

 Perhaps the biggest trend in the NoSQL space is towards Apache Spark and away from Hadoop and MapReduce (though Spark will run with the Hadoop distributed file system, among others).
 Spark provides significantly better performance (orders of magnitude) for some applications as well as supporting SQL, graph analytics and streaming analytics.

-It has been suggested elsewhere that the term "NoSQL" will now longer be a differentiating factor by 2017, as the major database players add more capabilities to their own database products.
+It has been suggested elsewhere that the term “NoSQL” will no longer be a differentiating factor by 2017, as the major database players add more capabilities to their own database products.
 While the NoSQL tag will no doubt remain, we agree with this view.

 More generally we have now got to the stage where vendors are starting to disappear – either going out of business altogether, being acquired by larger companies either to leverage the technology internally or for incorporation into their own product stack.

 Everybody and his uncle is playing in the NoSQL space in one way or another but we are already starting to see consolidation.
 For example, Apple acquired Acunu (Cassandra based) and Experian acquired 4Store (a graph database).
-In both cases these were for internal use only so these are just two example of products that have now disappeared.
+In both cases these were for internal use only so these are just two examples of products that have now disappeared.
 We expect many more to follow.